Ask Trillian, our AI assistant

 - Smart contract facilitator for enterprise (e.g. Chainlink or Unibright)

-- Real World Assets (RWA) tokenisation (e.g. Maple or Ondo)
+- Real World Assets (RWA) tokenisation (e.g. Ondo)

-- Data and Artificial Intelligence (e.g. Ocean Protocol or Syntropy)
+- Data and Artificial Intelligence (e.g. NEAR Protocol or The Graph)

 - Decentralised computing "DePIN" (e.g. iExec RLC or Render)